-Ami Kachalia of the ACLU, New Jersey United for Marijuana Reform (NJUMR), and NJ CAN 2020 explained that it’s a new committee formed to engage voters to pass the ballot referendum along with an equitable implementation.
+Ami Kachalia of the ACLU, New Jersey United for Marijuana Reform (NJUMR), and NJ CAN 2020 explained that it’s a new committee.
+It was formed to engage voters to pass the NJ cannabis referendum along with an equitable implementation.

 (Full disclosure: the writer represents the Latino Action Network on NJUMR & NJ CAN 2020)

-Kachalia explained that the ACLU released a report with data that revealed that African Americans are arrested three times higher than white people.
+Kachalia explained that the ACLU released a report with data.
+It revealed that African Americans are arrested three times more than white people.

 There was a total of 27,000 arrests on marijuana-related crimes in 2013

-And it has only gotten worse since then with even more people arrested in 2017, the last year for which data was available.
+It has only gotten worse since then, with even more people arrested in 2017.
+That was the last year for which data was available.
 Thus, on average, there is a marijuana-related arrest every 14 minutes in New Jersey.

-“Do we really want to spend our resources, time, and fill our jails with those arrested on cannabis possession?”
+“Do we really want to spend our resources and time?
+And fill our jails with those arrested on cannabis possession?”
 Boyer asked rhetorically.

-Thus, the need to decriminalize cannabis separate from whether the referendum passes was established.
+Thus, the need for NJ cannabis decriminalization, separate from whether the referendum passes, was established.

-She noted that the expungement bill sponsored by State Senator Sandra Cunningham (D-Hudson) passed both the legislature and was signed into law.
-That created an automated expungement system
+She noted that the expungement bill sponsored by State Senator Sandra Cunningham (D-Hudson) passed both the legislature.
+It was signed into law.
+That created an automated expungement system.

 But because nothing has been done to stop the arrests, people are still getting arrested.
-Because the statistics show an upward trend in arrests, the average is likely faster than every 14 minutes.
+Because the statistics show an upward arrest trend, the average is likely faster than every 14 minutes.